hmaier-dev/checklist-tool/README.md

 ## Motivation
-I am writing this project in order to get rid of the tiresome _windows-explorer-pdf-template-workflow_.
-Right now, there is a checlist-template which I alter in the browser and save on a Windows-Share.
-There are multiple things I do not like about it:

-- Working with an PDF-Editor Editor
-- No Autosave-Function
-- No searchability, because of bad pdf-name-schema and pdf format itself
-- Moving template files through the windows filesystem
+At work I'm dealing with mobile devices, whose setup require multiple steps I need to keep track of.
+This is not just for me but also for quality assurance.
+Working with/in PDFs is tireseome in serveral ways.
+So I decided to write this small project, which should ease my time setup up the devices.

 ## Vision
-The goal of this project is to implement several functions, which will make my work-life a lot easier:
+The goal of this project is to implement several things like:

+- Autosave function
 - Searchability by
-  - Name (of the Person)
+  - full name of a person
-  - IMEI (of the device)
+  - IMEI
-  - Ticket-Number
+  - ticket-Number
-  - Device-Type (de.
+  - device-Type (de.
 Modell)
 - PDF-creation with a good name-schema

 ## Dependencys